 As to for my own writing, as in reading fiction, plot matters to me most, then character, then the writing style, but I strive for all three to be as strong as possible.
 And I don’t consider anything I read “trash,” just a book or style or subject that’s not for me.
 What about you?
 Do read—or write—anything you would call trash?
 If so, what does that mean to you?

-Lisa M. Lilly is the author of Amazon occult best seller The Awakening.
-Her poems and short fiction have appeared in numerous print and on-line magazines, including Parade of Phantoms, Strong Coffee, and Hair Trigger, and a short film of the title story of her collection The Tower Formerly Known as Sears and Two Other Tales of Urban Horror was recently produced under the title Willis Tower.
-If you'd like to be notified of new releases, including The Unbelievers (The Awakening, Book 2), click here to join her email list.
-To pre-order The Unbelievers for Kindle click here.
+Lisa M. Lilly is the author of the occult thrillers The Awakening and The Unbelievers, Books 1 and 2 in the Awakening series.
+A short film of the title story of her collection The Tower Formerly Known as Sears and Two Other Tales of Urban Horror was produced under the title Willis Tower.
+If you'd like to be notified of new releases and read reviews of M.O.S.T.
+(Mystery, Occult, Suspense, Thriller) books and movies click here.